abridged/collabland-dev/help-docs/set-up-the-bot/collab.land-channels.md

 It is important to note that renaming or deleting this channel is not possible as it will impact the bot's functionality.

 :::caution
-Any members who have permission to the #collabland-config channel is able to manage Collab.Land through the Command Center with their own Discord credentials
+Any members who have permission to the #collabland-config channel are able to manage Collab.Land through the Command Center with their own Discord credentials!
 :::

 ## collabland-join